-The Yumenoshima 2016 Halloween Pumpkin Month celebration just started and this year the pumpkins are every bigger.
-You can visit the Yumenochima park and botanical gardens any time of the year but the month of October is even more fun!
+The Yumenoshima 2016 Halloween Pumpkin Month celebration just started and this year the pumpkins are even bigger.
+You can visit the Yumenoshima park and botanical gardens any time of the year but the month of October is even more fun!
 Pre-Halloween you can see the giant pumpkins and take great photos of your goblins rolling around.

 Yumenoshima Tropical Greenhouse Dome is a botanical garden featuring 1,000 species of tropical and subtropical plants.
 At only 250 yen per adult (kids under 12 yrs old are free!) take a tour of their greenhouse which includes fruit bearing trees such as durian, coconut, mango, pineapples, guava, etc.; see and walk under a mini waterfall, search for the spot where you can hear your echo, and scale the stairs to the highest point of the garden then head over to the Yumenoheya (“dream room”) to play with 5,000 Kapla blocks.
 KAPLA is a Dutch wooden construction toy (similar to Jenga) made from pine.
 It allows children to build, create and experiment by using their own imagination.